Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 and a demo application are available.
 This will give you a starting point into the programming with Tinkerforge.

+A small video that shows the construction and some applications can be found on Youtube:

+.. raw:: html

+ <center><iframe width="640" height="360" src="http://www.youtube-nocookie.com/embed/uwsseiiu_4A" frameborder="0" allowfullscreen></iframe></center>

 Technical Specifications
 ------------------------